aiven/terraform-provider-aiven/docs/resources/opensearch.md

 page_title: "aiven_opensearch Resource - terraform-provider-aiven"
 subcategory: ""
 description: |-
-  The Opensearch resource allows the creation and management of Aiven Opensearch services.
+  The OpenSearch resource allows the creation and management of Aiven OpenSearch services.
 ---

 # aiven_opensearch (Resource)

-The Opensearch resource allows the creation and management of Aiven Opensearch services.
+The OpenSearch resource allows the creation and management of Aiven OpenSearch services.

 ## Example Usage